MeetupRepo/MGUG/README.md

 <h5 class="code-line" data-line-start=13 data-line-end=14 ><a id="We_record_the_events_to_maximize_its_reach_13"></a>We record the events to maximize its reach.</h5>
 <pre><code class="has-line-data" data-line-start="15" data-line-end="17" class="language-sh">
   The sessions are open to all and accessible to all.
-  <b style="color:red;">Consider submitting a session if you have something interesting to share in the field.</b>
+  <b>Consider submitting a session if you have something interesting to share in the field.</b>
 </code></pre>
 <table class="table table-striped table-bordered">
 <thead>